 If your Connecticut license has additional DUI convictions on its history, you can be subjected to further suspension.

 With all convictions for DUI, whether in state or out of state, the Connecticut DMV is requiring the installation of ignition interlock devices on all cars you register in order to have your privilege for driving restored.
 You can read more about that program here.
 In addition, the Connecticut DMV can make you take a driver retraining course if you have a certain number of points previously assessed against your driver’s license.
-See Connecticut General Statutes 14-137a for information or you can learn more about it here.
+See Connecticut General Statutes 14-137a for information or you can learn more about it on our website.

 Once the Connecticut DMV learns of an out of state conviction like the conviction from Mississippi, they will issue you a suspension notice for your Connecticut license.
 You do have a right to fight the suspension.
 The grounds for fighting the suspension are either you were not convicted of a DUI offense or you are not the person who was convicted.
 Sometimes, it is a good idea to make the DMV obtain the records because if they cannot get the proper records to prove it was you, they will not be able to uphold your suspension.
 This is a major reason why so many people choose to hire a Connecticut DUI DMV lawyer to fight for them.
 Another reason why people hire a Connecticut lawyer is because they want to delay the suspension as it usually comes at the worst possible time.
 Unfortunately, even if Mississippi only imposes a shorter suspension period, Connecticut’s minimum is one year, so no matter what, that is the bottom line for suspensions of a Connecticut license.